IMPELLER USED IN SPIRAM PUMPS

 The SPIRAM centrifugal pump uses a specially designed screw-shaped impeller to feed the pumped fluid into the conical inlet chamber.
 The impeller then uses the centrifugal force generated by the impeller to push the pumped fluid out of the pump.

-The construction of the screw-shaped single blade is specially designed for low rotational speeds of impeller, avoiding the destruction of hydraulic parts by abrasive particles.
-This means that the design of the pump has been perfectly executed not only to prevent clogging but also to guarantee long lifetime of the pump.
+The construction of the screw-shaped, single blade is specially designed for low rotational speeds of impeller, avoiding the destruction of hydraulic parts by abrasive particles.
+This means that the design of the pump has been perfectly executed not only to prevent clogging but also to guarantee the long lifetime of the pump

-Each screw-shaped impeller of SPIRAM pumps is designed with an emphasis on the free ball passage.
-Thanks to it, these pumps are able to handle solid sizes up to 100% of the discharge flange diameter.
+Each screw-shaped impeller on SPIRAM pumps is designed with an emphasis on the free ball passage.
+Thanks to this, the pumps are able to handle solids of sizes up to 100% of the discharge flange diameter.

-Further, the hydraulics working on such a principle minimizes the time of fluid flow through the pump while reducing the abrasive effect to the pump caused by gravel, sand or similar fine solids.
+Furthermore, hydraulics working on such a principle minimize the time of the fluid flow through the pump while reducing the abrasive effect on the pump caused by gravel, sand or similar fine solids.

 s-latkou